nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 A more detailed explanation of `BookmarkCommand`, `BookmarkCategory` and `BookmarkList` will be shown below. `BookmarkUi` and `BookmarkStorage` follow the same design implementations as the main architecture.
-The below figure shows the command classes available and they are called based on the `BookmarkParser` class as illustrated in Figure 2.
+The below figure shows the command classes available and they are called based on the `BookmarkParser` class as illustrated in the previous figure.

 ![BookmarkCommand ClassDiagram](Images/BookmarkDG/bookmarkCommand_Class.png)

-Figure 4 shows a more detailed sequence diagram of how the `BookmarkCategory`, `BookmarkCommand` and `BookmarkList` interacts with each other for the scenario when the user input an `AddLinkCommand` in Bookmark mode.
+The figure below shows a more detailed sequence diagram of how the `BookmarkCategory`, `BookmarkCommand` and `BookmarkList` interacts with each other for the scenario when the user input an `AddLinkCommand` in Bookmark mode.